WilliamLester/ChatSimple/README.md

           Messages:
           Messages may be send by actors.
 Messages contain a sender, reciever, and text block.
           Messages can only be received by actors in the same discussion group.
-If the senter/receiver are not in the same discussion group, then both are placed in the same discussion group and the messages are recieved.
+If the sender/receiver are not in the same discussion group, then both are placed in the same discussion group and the message(s) are recieved.
 They have an unlimited length.
           Users may type their messages.

           Discussion Groups: